 where, $v_{x,\sigma}^{BR}({\bf r})$ is the Becke-Roussel potential~\cite{a2006becke}.
 The value of parameter $c$ ($c_{mBJ}$, henceforth) can be determined from the average of $\nabla\rho/\rho$ over the unit cell~\cite{TBMBJ}.
 The first term in Eq.~\ref{mbj} denotes the average HF potential, whereas the second term gives the screening potential.
-Equation~\ref{mbj} can be regarded as a hybrid potential where the parameter $c_{mBJ}$ controls how much the HF and the screening component are mixed.
+Equation~\ref{mbj} can thus be regarded as a hybrid potential where $c_{mBJ}$ controls the mixing of HF and electron screening potentials.

-We use the aforementioned XC functionals lying on different rungs of the Jacob's ladder~\cite{JacobL} to calculate the electronic and topological state of KZnBi (see Table~\ref{lattice}).
-The kinetic energy cut-off of 420 eV for the plane-wave basis set and Gaussian smearing with a smearing width of 50 meV are used.
-We consider the van der Waals corrections within the DFT-D3 method of Grimme with zero damping function~\cite{DFTD3}.
-The spin-orbit coupling (SOC) is added self-consistently to include the relativistic effects~\cite{PBE}.
-The optimization of lattice geometry is performed until the forces on each atom are less than $10^{-2}$ eV$\AA^{-1}$.
-A tolerance for electronic energy minimization is $10^{-6}$ eV and a $\Gamma-$centred $11 \times 11 \times9$ $k$-mesh for the BZ sampling is considered.
-The topological properties are calculated using the materials-specific tight-binding model generated using the vasp2wannier interface.
-The atom-centred Wannier functions are generated using the Zn-$s$ and Bi-$p$ orbitals~\cite{mostofi2008wannier90}.
-We calculate the surface states using the iterative Green's functions method with WannierTools package~\cite{green1985,WT}.
+We used the aforementioned XC functionals lying on different rungs of Jacob's ladder to calculate the electronic and topological state of KZnBi (see Table~\ref{lattice}).
+The kinetic energy cut-off of 420 eV for the plane-wave basis set and Gaussian smearing with a smearing width of 50 meV were used.
+We considered the van der Waals corrections within the DFT-D3 method of Grimme with zero damping function~\cite{DFTD3}.
+The spin-orbit coupling (SOC) was added self-consistently to include the relativistic effects~\cite{PBE}.
+The optimization of lattice geometry was performed until the forces on each atom were less than $10^{-2}$ eV$\AA^{-1}$.
+A tolerance for electronic energy minimization as $10^{-6}$ eV and a $\Gamma-$centred $11 \times 11 \times9$ $k$-mesh for the BZ sampling were considered.
+The topological properties were calculated using the materials-specific tight-binding model generated using the vasp2wannier interface.
+The atom-centered Wannier functions were generated using the Zn-$s$ and Bi-$p$ orbitals~\cite{mostofi2008wannier90}.
+We calculated the surface states using the iterative Green's functions method with the WannierTools package~\cite{green1985,WT}.